 Bare root plants are a much cheaper alternative to pot-grown and although they are generally smaller, once in the ground they won’t take long to catch up.
+They’re easy to transport – with no pot or soil you can fit a lot more in your vehicle.

 Choosing and purchasing your bare root plants